KevinAlbajrami/ReservationSystem/README.md

 This project (still under development) implements all the basics of SPRING BOOT
 including:

-REST Services
+REST Services: Basic Add, Update, Delete, Get One, Get All methods implementations.

-Database Management (JPA/Hibernate)
+Database Management (JPA/Hibernate) : Implementation of JPA Repository, including Dpring Data JPA findByEmail etc.

-Validation
+Validation: Both html Validation and JPA Validation

-Exceptions
+Exceptions: The usual NotFound, AccessDenied Exceptions

-Roles
+Roles: A user can be an Admin or a simple User with authorizations to access different resources.

-Security
+Basic Spring Security implementation.

 Filters